SumiVeera/ReactFileManager/FileManagement/README.md

 - ✅ Create folders
 - 📝 Rename and delete folders (with file existence confirmation)
 - 📂 Upload files to the root or specific folders
-- 🔄 Drag & drop files into folders
+- 🔄 Drag & drop multiple files into folders
 - 🧭 Navigate into folders to view their contents
+- 📂 Open folders by double-clicking in the main area.
+- 🔄 Switch between list view and grid view easily.
+- 🧭 See the full folder path at the top (breadcrumb).
+- ✅ The current folder is highlighted in the sidebar for easy navigation.

 ---